Captison/takedown/readme.md

 #### `convert`

-Strings and/or functions that specify how to have markdown entities converted.
+Strings and/or functions that specify how markdown entities are converted to document structure.

 A string will be interpolated using insertion variables and `vars` (as per `Converter String Replacement` section below).

+A function should be of the form `(data: object, vars: object): string` where
+- `data` contains converter insertion variables, and
+- `vars` are configured variables (see `vars` config option)

-A function will receive insertion variables and `vars` as two separate parameters, respectively.
-The returned string will also be interpolated.
+The returned string will also be interpolated as above.

 Here are the defaults with insertion variable names explained: